-Ashwagandha is a relatively popular herb that has been used for thousands of years for its many reported health benefits.
+Ashwagandha is a popular herbal supplement that has been used for thousands of years for its reported health benefits.
 The herb has traditionally been used to treat mental stress, prevent diseases, increase libido, and contribute to general well-being (1).

 Many studies have been conducted to try to prove its benefits, so we’ve collected all of the significant research on ashwagandha to give you a complete user guide.

 What is Ashwagandha?

 Ashwagandha is an ancient Ayurvedic medicinal herb, initially used for its natural healing abilities.
 It is now classified as an adaptogen, which means it helps your body and brain adapt to stress.
 The Ashwagandha plant is native to India, the Middle East, and Northern Africa and it has been used by people for the last 3,000 years to make medicine.

 The ashwagandha plant (Withania somnifera) is commonly known as Indian ginseng and winter cherry.
 The roots of this herb have been used for thousands of years, and its extracts are still used in modern ashwagandha products (2).

 Studies have shown Ashwagandha’s benefits to go above and beyond those commonly associated with adaptogens.
 The high levels of withanolides within Ashwagandha are suggested to hold the benefits associated with this herb, specifically its anti-inflammatory properties (3).